bitsofinfo/swarm-traefik-state-analyzer/docs/tlsssltools.md

 * `--output-filename`: name of the file to output the `testssl.sh` commands in
 * `--output-mode`: output a `plain` text file of one command per line or a executable `sh` script, default `plain`
 * `--testssl-dir`: dir containing the `testssl.sh` script to prepend to the command, default `./`
+* `--testssl-output-file-types`: The `--*file` argument types that will be included for each command (comma delimited no spaces), default all: "html,json,csv,log"
 * `--testssl-outputmode`: for each command generated, the filenames by which the `testssl.sh` `-*file` output file arguments will be generated.
 Default `files`.
 If `dirs1` a unique dir structure will be created based on `swarmname/servicename/fqdn/[timestamp].[ext]`, If `dirs2` a unique dir structure will be created based on fqdn/[timestamp]/swarmname/servicename/fqdn.[ext], if `files` each output file will be in the same `--testssl-outputdir` directory but named such as `swarmname__servicename__fqdn__[timestamp].[ext]`
-* `--testssl-nonfile-args`: any valid `testssl.sh` argument other than any of the `testssl.sh` output `--*file` arguments such as `--jsonfile, --csvfile` etc. Why? because this script will auto generate those for you.
-The defaults for this are `-S -P -p --fast`
+* `--testssl-nonfile-args`: any valid `testssl.sh` argument other than any of the `testssl.sh` output `--*file` arguments such as `--jsonfile, --csvfile` etc. Why? because this script will auto generate those for you via the `--testssl-output-file-types` above with proper directories.
+The defaults for this are `-S -P -p -U --fast`
 * `--testssl-outputdir`: for each `testssl.sh` command generated into the `--output-filename` this will be the the root output dir for all generated `testssl.sh` `--*file` arguments, default value: `testssl_output`
 * `--log-file`: path to log file, otherwise STDOUT
 * `--log-level`: python log level (DEBUG, WARN ... etc)
 * `--fqdn-filter`: Regex filter to limit which FQDNs from the `--input-filename`'s `service_record.unique_entrypoint_uris.[bucket].[fqdns]` are actually included in the generated `--output-filename`
-* `--uri-bucket-filter`: Regex filter to limit which `unique_entrypoint_uris.[bucketname]` to actually include in the output
+* `--uri-bucket-filter`: Regex filter to limit which `unique_entrypoint_uris.[bucketname]` to actually include in the output. (buckets are 'via_direct' & 'via_fqdn')
 * `--collapse-on-fqdn-filter`: Capturing Regex filter to match on fqdns that share a common element and limit the generated output to only one of those matches, the first one found.
 For wildcard names, this might be something like `'.*(.wildcard.domain)|.*(.wildcard.domain2)'`
+* `--limit-via-direct`: For the 'via_direct' bucket limit the total number of uris to include.
+Given these represent swarm nodes, only one is typically needed to test the cert presented directly by that service

 Produces output of commands: (`--output-mode sh`)
 ```